This post may contain affiliate links. Please read our disclosure policy.

-You need just 4 everyday ingredients to make Pork Belly that's crispy on the outside, juicy and flavorful inside, and oh so versatile.
+You need just 4 everyday ingredients to make Pork Belly that’s crispy on the outside, juicy and flavorful inside, and oh so versatile.
+It’s the kind of thing you taste in a restaurant and think it would be impossible to make at home – but it’s just the opposite.
+Enjoy it on its own, simply pan-fried, or as the star of countless dishes.

-Ingredients You Need for this Pork Belly Recipe
+Ingredients for this Pork Belly Recipe

 - Pork Belly: skin-on or skinless (more on that below)